russellf9/webstorm-presentation/README.md

 * [X] Fix broken links
 * [ ] Create Live Template for a $q promise
 * [ ] Create Live Template for a handling of a $http promise
+* [X] Import dependencies locally rather than using a CDN

 ### Links